Code-Your-Future/taster-class/web-intro/internet-intro.md

 ### ToDO:
 - Artifacts: What do we need exactly?
 We need a piece of paper for the request, another for response (then multiple for breaking out a big response - maybe with different colors).
 We probably also some kind of labels on the students (Server, Client, Router etc...)
+The messages we gave around should have HTML/CSS(/JS)

 - Who does the message? it should not be the router going back and forth - we can have a role of a router's worker? basically a message carrier?